Back to the blog

 When Not to Play a Gambit

-If you need a solid result, it may be wiser to choose a more stable opening.
+If you need a solid result, you might be better off picking a more known opening.

-Don’t play a gambit just because you saw it in a video.
-If you don’t grasp the core ideas, you’ll likely end up worse.
+Don’t play a gambit because you saw it in a video.
+If you fail to understand the fundamentals, you will probably be worse off.

 If you’re facing a gambit:

-• If you accept, defend accurately and try to consolidate your material advantage.
+• If you take, defend properly and try to regain your material plus.

-Rule of thumb: Don’t be greedy.
-If your opponent offers a pawn, think carefully about whether accepting it might open up attacking chances against your position.
+Rule of thumb: Unless you are greedy.
+If your opponent extends a pawn, consider the possibility that receiving them might open attacking possibilities against your position.

 What Is a Chess Gambit?
 Explained for Beginners